Open-ended play is brilliant.

 This kind of play is only possible when you offer materials that encourage exploration and make them available month after month, year after year.

 Can you imagine him making that chair if he’d spent the past five years in front of a screen?
 Me neither.

 If you buy just one toy, make it a set of blocks.
 Endlessly useful, they form the backbone of any toy collection.
 In fact, if you only buy two toys, they should probably both be blocks.
 There’s nothing more frustrating than having a brilliant idea, embarking on the construction of it only to run out of pieces halfway through.
 Can you imagine how No. 2 son would have felt if he couldn’t complete his chair in the example above?

 There are so many different types of wooden blocks for children, from colourful or natural wood to perfectly square or irregular shapes.
 Whichever you choose, a good set of wooden blocks is one of the most essential toys for open-ended play.
 There simply isn’t a more versatile or durable toy.
 With blocks your child has the scope to build, sort, carry, count, create and imagine.
 Blocks are the definition of open-ended play.
-See blocks
+Read more about block play.

 3. Wooden figures